Thommy Berggren

-Thommy Berggren, né Tommy William Berggren (born 12 August 1937) is a Swedish actor.
-He was a frequent collaborator of director Bo Widerberg, and was active from the early 1960s to the mid-2000s when he retired.
+Thommy Berggren (born Tommy William Berggren; 12 August 1937) is a Swedish actor.
+He was a frequent collaborator of director Bo Widerberg, and was primarily active between the early 1960s and mid-2000s.

-Berggren starred in the film Raven's End (1963), directed by Widerberg, as well as the 1992 film Sunday's Children, which was directed by Daniel Bergman.

 Early life

-Berggren was born on 12 August 1937, in Mölndal, Sweden, an impoverished working class district.
-His father, a sailor by trade and a socialist, was involved with the worker's rights movement in Sweden.
+Tommy William Berggren was born on 12 August 1937, in Mölndal, Sweden, an impoverished working class district on the country's west coast.
+His father, William Berggren, was a sailor by trade and a socialist involved with the worker's rights movement in Sweden.
 His mother was employed at the local factory and was similarly politically inclined.
 When he was born, he suffered with a disease of the lungs, which caused him to have to stay in a hospital facility for one year.

-Berggren also had to deal with the fact that his father was severely alcoholic.
+Berggren's father was also an alcoholic.
 In Stefan Jarl's 2002 film The Bricklayer, a documentary about Berggren's life and career, he recounted an incident in which he had walked a great distance to meet his father at a train station, only to discover that he had not kept the appointment with his son.
 Instead, he had remained in town drinking.

-Berggren later defended his father, stating that although he was an alcoholic he was not aggressive or abusive in any way as a result, and that both of his parents were well-meaning people.
-In The Bricklayer, Berggren's stories and anecdotes of his parents are told with love and humor.
-Eventually, it was his father, and his early life spent among the poor and the working class, that proved to be the greatest influences on his career as an actor.
+Berggren later defended his father, stating that he was not aggressive or abusive in any way, and that both of his parents were well-meaning people.

+Berggren's father supported and encouraged his son's career choice as an actor.
+Believing that acting and the theatre were "immaterial", he encouraged his son to be "a better actor than the rest".